Learning from Shader Program Traces: Compiler and Preprocessing

 \subsection{Compiler and Program Traces}

 Our compiler takes as input an arbitrary procedural shader program written in a domain specific language (DSL) and translates it to a TensorFlow (TF) program that outputs a rendered image as well as a collected program trace.
 We embed the DSL in Python, which allows us to use Pythonic features such as operator overloading.
 We also include common shader operations such as trigonometric functions, dot and cross products.
-For simplicity, we assume that the shader program manipulates numerical scalars or vectors of known size.
+For simplicity, we assume the shader program manipulates numerical scalars or vectors of known size.
 We handle branching by computing both branches of conditionals.
-Likewise, loops are unrolled to the maximum possible number of iterations: this limit is set by by the programmer for each loop.
-These are not fundamental limitations of the approach, as we experimented emulating branching and variable-length loops by writing dummy values of zero to traces in the branch/iteration not executed, and this gives visually and quantitatively identical results to our current approaches.
-See \appx{sec:emulation} for details.
-These policies permit us to express the trace of any shader as a fixed-length vector of the computed scalar values, regardless of the pixel at which the shader is evaluated.
+Likewise, loops are unrolled to the maximum possible number of iterations: this limit is set by the programmer for each loop.
+These are not fundamental limitations of the approach, as we experimented emulating branching and variable-length loops by writing dummy values of zero to traces in the branch/iteration not executed, and this gives visually and quantitatively identical results to our current approaches (\appx{sec:emulation}).
+These policies permit us to express the trace of any shader as a fixed-length vector of the computed scalar values, regardless of the pixel location.